WheresWaldo/CommunityOS/README.rst

 How an enduser will use the image?
 ----------------------------------

 #.
-Download the image from the appropriate location <-- PLACEHOLDER FOR CLEARER INSTRUCTIONS
+Download the image from the repository releases page.
+Latest release are always listed at the top.
 #.
 Unzip the image and install it to an sd card `like any other Raspberry Pi image <https://www.raspberrypi.org/documentation/installation/installing-images/README.md>`_
 #.
 Configure your WiFi by editing ``communityos-wpa-supplicant.txt`` on the root of the flashed card when using it like a thumb drive
 #.
 Boot the Pi from the card